joonlee16/Lipschitz-controllers/README.md

 Two example problems are included to illustrate the performance and structure of the controller.

 ### Examples
-We provide two examples whose original QPs admit non-Lipschitz minimizers (as shown in the animations below) and show that our reformulations do admit Lipschitz continuous minimizers.
+We provide two examples whose original QPs admit non-Lipschitz continuous minimizers (as shown in the animations below) and show that our reformulations do admit Lipschitz continuous minimizers.
+For more detailed explanations about these examples, please refer to our paper.
 #### Example 1
 ![example1](https://github.com/user-attachments/assets/baba75f8-4c3a-47ee-badf-126f1e4b3db4)
 #### Example 2